Molecular Biology Program

-- More than 130 labs in seven diverse departments of Biochemistry, Human Genetics, Neurobiology and Anatomy, Oncological Sciences, the School of Biological Sciences, the Division of Microbiology and Immunology in the Department of Pathology, and Nutrition and Integrative Physiology
+- More than 130 labs in seven diverse departments of Biochemistry, Human Genetics, Neurobiology, Oncological Sciences, the School of Biological Sciences, the Division of Microbiology and Immunology in the Department of Pathology, and Nutrition and Integrative Physiology

 - Students carry out cutting-edge thesis research in world-class facilities

 - Curriculum provides a solid background in key areas of modern molecular biology

 - Designed to teach independent, critical thinking skills, and grant writing